ephraimrothschild/Neural-Network-Tools/README.md

      ```python
      Input(input_vector_as_numpy-array, label)
      ```
- - `Backpropagator.BP` - The class storing the Neural Network.
+ - `Backpropagator.BP` - The class containing the Neural Network.
     A `BP` object is instantiated with the statement:

       ```python